Extracorporeal Shockwave Therapy: Get Runners Back in Motion

 How often are you treating injured endurance runners looking to get back to competition?
 Extracorporeal Shock Wave Therapy_Get Runners Back in Motion_Updated

-Prior to receiving shockwave therapy both endurance runners exhibited clear signs of tendinopathy and accompanying pain, swelling, and impaired performance symptoms.
+Before receiving Shockwave therapy, both endurance runners exhibited clear signs of tendinopathy and accompanying pain, swelling, and impaired performance symptoms.
 Take a look at the at-a-glance patient details below:

 Runner ARunner A